 Complications: 1.
 Hypovolemic shock 2.
 Acute kidney failure 3.
 Pancreas abcessions 4.
 Chronic liver failure 5.
 Generating pseudo-cysts 6.
 Peritonitis 9.
 Tumors of the pancreas 10.
 Diabetes mellitus 2 type

-Treatment: 1) Dietotherapy a) hunger 2-3 days b) diet 1-5-10 days (cook food steamed .It excludes sweet, fried, salty, kopchnoe) c) diet 5-until the end of an exacerbation Recommendations for nutrition: 1) Limit the intake of butter.
+Treatment: 1) Dietotherapy a) hunger 2-3 days b) 1-5-10 diet days (cook food for a couple.
+Exclude sweet, fried, salty, smoked) c) diet 5 - until the end of the exacerbation Recommendations for nutrition: 1) Limit the intake of butter.
 2) Porridge to cook only on the water.
 3) Exclude fatty meat varieties and rich broths, mushrooms, canned food, pickles, marinades, white cabbage, onions, pies, pancakes, sweets, coffee.
 4) Cottage cheese and curd products are useful.

 The doctor-gastroenterologist will appoint you a medical treatment.
 Pancreatitis leads to severe complications, so I advise you to adhere strictly to the recommendations of a gastroenterologist or a district therapist.
 Before going to the doctor to improve digestion, it is recommended to drink the enzyme "Creon" 1 table. with food, with water

 run to the doctor .... and then the heels will turn cold ....